aligfellow/plotprofile/README.md

 plotter = ReactionProfilePlotter(dashed=["Pathway C"])
 plotter.plot(energy_sets, annotations=annotations, filename="../images/profile1")
 ```
-Pass in `annotations` for labelling of the reaction profile:
+Passing in `annotations` for labelling of the reaction profile:
 - this is done in the plotting function rather than the class
 - using dictionary with keys of labels and a tuple of the start and end x-indices
 - allowing for multiple plots of the same style with different annotations

 <img src="./images/profile1.png" height="300" alt="Example 1">

+### Example 2
-A variety of paremters can be tuned for the plotting, including:
+A variety of other paremters can be tuned for the plotting, including:
 - `axes="box|y|x|both|None"`
 - `curviness=0.42` - reduce for less curve and vice versa
 - `colors=["list","of","colors"]|cmap` - specify colour list or colour map